nojronatron/nojronatron.github.io/continuing-education/github-actions-build-test-node.md

 See GitHub Docs [Publishing Node.js packages](https://docs.github.com/en/actions/guides/publishing-nodejs-packages).

+## My Exeperiences

+### Deploying NodeJS to Azure App Service

+GitHub Actions:

+- Specified a branch that will be deployed, in this case NOT main but 'azure-deploy'.
+- Used `env` environment variables to define Webapp Name, Package Path, and Node Version.
+- Set `jobs` to `build-and-deploy` running on `ubuntu-latest`.
+- Specified `actions/checkout@v2` and `actions/setup-node@v1`.
+- Called shell commands `npm install`, `npm run build --if-present`, `npm run test --if-present`.
+- Specified `actions/webapps-deploy@v2`, and pointed to the AppName and PublishProfile environment variables.

+Environment Variables:

+- `AZURE_WEBAPP_NAME`: Name of the Azure Webapp.
+- `AZURE_WEBAPP_PACKAGE_PATH`: Path to the package to deploy.
+In this case `.` (repository root).
+- `NODE_VERSION`: Node version to use.
+In this case `16.x`.

+GitHub Actions Secrets:

+- `AZURE_WEBAPP_PUBLISH_PROFILE`: Repository Secret that contains the Azure Webapp Publish Profile.

+#### Improvements

+I can do the following to improve the above build-test-deploy script:

+- Use `npm ci` instead of `npm install`.

 ## References

 - [Build and Test Node.js with GitHub Actions](https://docs.github.com/en/actions/guides/building-and-testing-nodejs)
 - NPM Blog [IOntroducing npm ci for faster, more reliable builds](https://blog.npmjs.org/post/171556855892/introducing-npm-ci-for-faster-more-reliable).
+- Deploy to Azure App Service [GitHub Action](https://github.com/Azure/webapps-deploy);

 ## Footer